Newry priest speaks out over allegation

 Canon Brown is originally from Hilltown, County Down.

-He is a former president of St Colman's College, a boy's secondary school in Newry.
+He is a former president of St Colman's College, a boys' secondary school in Newry.

 In his statement, he said neither he nor his parish have been informed of details of the allegation as yet, but added he understood the investigation make take "some time".